About Vernon Homes

 I also greatly appreciate working alongside people who daily fulfill the Vernon Homes mission.
 I’m privileged to have working with me individuals who go the extra mile.
 Because of their commitment I know that those we serve are well cared for.

-As mentioned in the intro, I'm glad to have shared this email series with you so that you can appreciate what our leadership team brings to Vernon Homes.
-Of course, we have only scratched the surface showing what each of these individuals contributes.
+I hope you will read the rest of the manager bios on this page so that you can appreciate what our leadership team brings to Vernon Homes.
+Of course, they only scratch the surface showing what each of these individuals contributes.
 You should know too that many other staff members fulfill their roles every day with excellence, and that they have their own stories to tell.
-It's important to recognize the people who contribute to our success at providing quality care to residents.
+It’s important to recognize the people who contribute to our success at providing quality care to residents.

 I’ll close with an anecdote.
 No one is really sure why, but without fail, one nursing home resident consistently calls me “Richard.”
 I am happy to respond to this name, because whether I’m Brad, Richard, Tom, Dick or Harry, my purpose in being here does not change as I seek to bring the best direction and leadership to Vernon Homes.